keylorjc1/keylorjc1/README.md

 # 💫 About Me:
-I'm currently learning Backend<br>I'm looking to collaborate on a project where I can show my skils<br>
+I'm currently learning Backend<br>I'm looking to collaborate on a project where I can show my skills<br>

 ## 🌐 Socials: